microsoft/xbox-multiplayer-analysis-tool/README.md

 **Potential Future Improvements:**

 - Keep alive handling needs further improvement.
-- Web sockets are not supported yet.
+- WebSocket traffic is forwarded transparently and exposed through proxy lifecycle/message events.
+A dedicated WebSocket capture UI and persistence are not yet implemented.
 - Root certificate(s) and analysis output(s) are not stored in a user specified location.
 - Additional Localization